coveo/coveo-sap-commerce-connector/coveo/searchprovidercoveosearchservices/README.md

    - Each combination of language, currency, and country existing in your data should have a separate Coveo Catalog source to push to.

-   - Any availability data you have should also have it's own dedicated Catalog source
+   - Any availability data you have should also have it's own dedicated Catalog source.

-1. Note down the [**Stream API URL**](https://docs.coveo.com/en/n8of0593) value for your source.
+1. Note down the [**Stream API URL**](https://docs.coveo.com/en/n8of0593#stream-api-url) value for your source.

 ### Step 2: Create an API key